 Why does this happen?

 With some of the strictest laws in the world but often the most attractive tourist deals and cheap stop-overs, unsuspecting foreigners get into trouble with the law and are forced to spend thousands of dollars in a convoluted legal system stacked against them.
+I also suspect that Dubai uses these vulnerable tourists as a means to negotiate with the UK government.
+They become pawns in an unnecessary battle between countries.

-I see this as deliberate exploitation by a fascist and male dominated regime, so to avoid YOU any problems, if you travel there, I’ve compiled a list of laws you should be aware of.
+I see this as deliberate exploitation by a fascist and male-dominated regime, so to avoid YOU any problems, if you travel there, I’ve compiled a list of laws you should be aware of.

 Beware, some of these are shocking!

-Over the Counter or Doctor Prescribed Medications
+Be Careful With Over the Counter or Doctor Prescribed Medications

 The UAE has very strict medication laws and even certain over the counter medicines especially those with codeine are forbidden.
 Checking the banned substances list from the local consulate or your embassy is helpful prior to flying.